ioBroker/ioBroker.js-controller/README.md

 Redis slaves will be not writable by default.

 In case of a crash of the master you can reconfigure one of the slaves to be the new master and it will use the current content.
-Reconfigure all Slaves to sync with the new Master and the logic is restored.
+After reconfiguring all slaves to sync with the new Master the redis database is functional again.

 After reconfiguring Redis you also need to update all ioBroker states/objects DB settings to connect to the new Redis Master host.